dccircuit/IGME-235-Fall-2019/projects/project-1.md

 - There will be at least 5 style declarations (rules) in your external style sheet.
     - At least one of these style declarations will utilize a _class selector_.
     - At least one of these style declarations will utilize an _id selector_.
-    - Utilize custom link styles on all your pages by utilizing the `a:link, a:visited, a:hover,` and `a:active` selectors.
-(These 4 selectors do not count towards the 5 style rule requirement above)
+    - Utilize custom link styles on all your pages by utilizing the `a:link, a:visited, a:focus, a:hover,` and `a:active` selectors.
+(These 5 pseudo-class selectors do not count towards the 5 style rule requirement above)
 - Avoid using *inline* styles.

 ### II-D. Design